NeonTowel/cloud-vm-autoshutdown/README.md

 ## Overview

-The auto-shutdown scripts monitor the system load and user activity on a GCE or Azure VM.
-If the system remains idle for a specified period, the scripts initiate a shutdown sequence.
+The auto-shutdown app monitor the system load and user activity on a Linuxx VM.
+If the system remains idle for a specified period, the app initiate a shutdown sequence.
 This helps to save resources and reduce costs by turning off unused VMs.

 ## Functionality

 Core features:

-1. **GCE or Azure VM Check**: Verifies that the script is running on a GCE or Azure VM.
-2. **System Load Monitoring**: Checks the 5-minute load average.
+1. **System Load Monitoring**: Checks the 5-minute load average.
-3. **User Activity Monitoring**: Tracks SSH connections and logged-in users.
+2. **User Activity Monitoring**: Tracks SSH connections and logged-in users.
-4. **Idle Time Tracking**: Counts consecutive idle intervals.
+3. **Idle Time Tracking**: Counts consecutive idle intervals.
-5. **Shutdown Sequence**: Initiates a shutdown after a specified idle period.
+4. **Shutdown Sequence**: Initiates a shutdown after a specified idle period.

 ### Key Parameters